dillonevans/Autocomplete/README.md

 # Autocomplete
-A simple implementation of an autocomplete algorithm using prefix tries
+A simple implementation of an autocomplete algorithm using prefix tries in C++